Macrometacorp/docs/docs/streams/getting-started-streams.md

 prefixBool = False # If false, then the stream created below is global demo_stream = 'streamQuickstart'

-# Get the right prefix for the stream
+# Get the right prefix for the streamName
 if prefixBool:
-    prefixText = "local."
+    prefixText = "c8locals."
 else:
-    prefixText = "global."
+    prefixText = "c8globals."

 # Create the stream if it doesn't already exist
 # To create both a global and local stream, run the code twice, once with prefixBool = True, once False